 COMING TOGETHER to PROTECT CHILDREN FROM SEXUAL ABUSE

 Research shows that increased stress levels among parents is often a major predictor of physical abuse and neglect of children.
-The support systems that many at-risk parents rely on are no longer available in many areas due to limited contact during the pandemic.
+The support systems that many families relied on have reduced or no availability in many areas nowadays due to limited contact as a result of the pandemic.
 Child protection agencies are experiencing strained resources with fewer workers available, making them unable to conduct home visits in certain areas.
-Since some children are not going to school, teachers and school counselors are unable to witness the signs of abuse and report to the proper authorities.
+Since some children aren’t physically attending school, teachers and school counselors are unable to witness the signs of abuse and report to the proper authorities.

 The YMCA of Central Florida is dedicated to caring for everyone in our community.
 We gladly take part in Five Days of Action because it’s incredibly important for at-risk children that the people in their lives are aware of the signs and know how to respond.